codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 ## Using CursorLoader and SimpleCursorAdapter

-Rather than loading the content using a model and `ArrayList` which we manually construct, we can also load the data directly from the ContentProvider using a [CursorLoader](https://developer.android.com/training/load-data-background/setup-loader.html) and then plugging the result directly into a [SimpleCursorAdapter](http://developer.android.com/reference/android/widget/SimpleCursorAdapter.html).
+In this example, we load the data directly from the ContentProvider using a [CursorLoader](https://developer.android.com/training/load-data-background/setup-loader.html) and then plugging the resulting dataset directly into a [SimpleCursorAdapter](http://developer.android.com/reference/android/widget/SimpleCursorAdapter.html).

+Let's define a few terms used below so we understand how this example fits together:

+ * `CursorLoader` - A loader that queries a `ContentResolver` for data and returns a `Cursor`.
+ * `Cursor` - Provides random read-write access to the result set returned by the `CursorLoader`.
+ * `LoaderManager` - Manages background loading operations such as async querying with `CursorLoader`
+ * `CursorAdapter` - Adapter that exposes data from a Cursor source to a ListView widget.

+These four concepts are the underlying pieces to loading data through a content provider.

 ### Permissions